thorenscientific/documentation/docs/solutions/reference-designs/ad-imp2501-sl/software-guide/index.rst

 combination, but the user will understand how each parameter affects the measurement data.

-The **AD-IMP2501DBZ-SL** comes with pre-loaded with embedded firmware and can be used out of the box.
+The :adi:`AD-IMP2501DBZ-SL` comes with preloaded embedded firmware and can be used out of the box.
 This firmware handles communication with the host PC, setting user specified parameters, initiating signal generation, processing impedance measurement data, and reporting that information back to the user.